 “This initiative responds to the growing desire of artists and arts organizations to use their creativity and talents to make a difference in their community.
 At the same time those engaged in issues like education, poverty, public safety and health increasingly are looking to the arts as a partner in their work.
 We embrace this opportunity to support this work in our community."

 Elsewhere’s project, INSPIRED: Art at Work, will bring artists to Paonia in summer 2018 for a two-month residency.
-Working closely with local artists, five local partner organizations (Citizens for a Healthy Community, Western Colorado Conservation Center, Farm and Food Alliance, Solar Energy International, and the North Fork Valley Creative Coalition), scientists, and policy makers, they will create socially-engaged artworks that address issues such as: preservation of culture and environment, creation of a resilient economy in rural Colorado, and values under threat by fracking, development, and loss of jobs.
+Working closely with local artists, five local partner organizations (Citizens for a Healthy Community, Western Slope Conservation Center, Farm and Food Alliance, Solar Energy International, and the North Fork Valley Creative Coalition), scientists, and policy makers, they will create socially-engaged artworks that address issues such as: preservation of culture and environment, creation of a resilient economy in rural Colorado, and values under threat by fracking, development, and loss of jobs.
 These collaborations and a final symposium are designed to broadly engage the community and promote dialog about concerns vital to the future of this rural area.

 Through a series of meetings/discussions, the artists and community members will define a particular issue or set of issues (such as, the impact of energy development, Gunnison River health, air quality, changing energy resources, the loss of coal mining jobs, changing cultural norms, etc.)

 Using creative practices and community engagement they will target and address selected environmental, cultural, social, and economic issues vital to preserving the natural world and the quality of life and sense of place in the North Fork Valley.
 Although these works will address a unique geographical and cultural landscape, the issues are universal with national and international pertinence.